Dre Campbell Farm

 What Not to Plant with Beets

-Planting certain vegetables with beets can cause a decrease in yields due to competition for water and nutrients in the soil.
-Certain plants may also attract pests and diseases to your beetroot crop.
+Planting certain vegetables with beets can reduce yields due to competition for water and nutrients in the soil.
+Certain plants may also attract pests and diseases to your beet crop.

-More than that, though, beets also do not get along well with:
+More than that, though, beets also do not get along well with fennel, field mustard, and Swiss chard.

 How to Grow Beets

-This is a crop for the cool season.
+Beetroot is a crop that thrives in cool weather.
 However, it grows rapidly in full sunlight.
-Beets also thrive in rich soil that drains well.
+Beets also grow best in rich, well-draining soil.

-Plant the seeds 1 to 2 inches deep and 2 to 4 inches apart.
+Plant the seeds about ½ inch to 1 inch deep and 2 to 4 inches apart.

-To speed up the germination, soak the seeds for 24 hours before planting.
-Finally, when the seedlings reach 2 to 3 inches in height, thin them out.
+To speed up germination, soak the seeds for 24 hours before planting.
+Finally, when the seedlings reach 2 to 3 inches in height, thin them out to the desired spacing.

 Garden Pests

-As with any other plant, beetroot comes with a few nuisance critters.
+As with any other plant, beets come with a few common garden pests.
 Some of the more problematic pests that can ruin your beets include blister beetles, aphids, cutworms, and beet leafhoppers.

-Be sure to check up on your beets regularly to ensure they’re free from garden pests!
+Be sure to check your beets regularly to ensure they’re free of garden pests!

 Plant Diseases

-Beets are a great plant to have in your garden, but they’re also susceptible to some common plant diseases.
-Knowing what to look for will help keep your crop healthy and happy.
+Beets are great plants to have in your garden, but they’re also susceptible to some common plant diseases.
+Knowing what to look for will help keep your crop healthy and productive.

-Some of the most common plant diseases that affect beetroot are bacterial blight, beet curly top, damping off, and downy mildew [2].
+Some of the most common plant diseases affecting beetroot are bacterial blight, beet curly top, damping-off, and downy mildew [1].

 If your beet plants have any unmanageable diseases, you should remove the affected plants from the garden and discard them.
 Also, rotate crops regularly.